digthedill/fullstack_phone_calls/README.md

 Sorry for the lengthy PayAndCall compoenent.
 I'd normally split something with that much logic up, but I don't have time.
 I tried to annotate throughout with commenets.

 One of the shortcomings I can think of is sorting the contact list from Firestore.
 I know there is a way to track the index and sort, but I haven't gotten around to that yet.
 Maybe I'll have a chance later.

+- need to:
+  - authenticate user with firbase in the backend